 Study is the last thing any student wants to think about over the Christmas Break.
 Students are probably looking forward to a nice relaxing time away from school and study.
-However doing some over the break can be very beneficial and it will help reduce stress and take the pressure off once you are back to school – given you a head start and to get in front of everyone else.
+However doing some over the break can be very beneficial and it will help reduce stress and take the pressure off once you are back to school – giving you a head start.
 You will have the chance to get a good bit of work done without the pressures of schoolwork if you stay focused and keep organised.
-Here’s how:

 Having a study plan will also keep you motivated.